T-MLA: A targeted multiscale log-exponential attack framework for neural image compression: Methodology

 \subsection{Adaptive Noise Bounds per Subband}

 To account for scale-dependent variation in wavelet coefficient magnitudes, we apply an \emph{adaptive} \( \ell_\infty \) constraint on the noise in each subband:

 Here, \( \delta \) is the global noise budget, and \( \alpha \) controls how the bound scales.
+This scaling strategy applies to \emph{all} subbands (including the approximation band \(\mathbf{L}_S\)), ensuring a unified optimization process that generalizes across different compression architectures without requiring model-specific subband selection.
 While theory suggests \( \alpha = 2 \) based on coefficient variance doubling at finer scales, empirical analysis on DIV2K and CLIC datasets yields \( \alpha \approx 1.9 \).
 We use \( \alpha = 1.8 \) to balance imperceptibility and attack effectiveness (detailed analysis is provided in~\autoref{sec:empirical-alpha}).